jjonasramos/jjonasramos/README.md

 And...
 The technologies that I'm currently studying are NodeJS and React Native.

-That's a little bit of me and... let's learn together.
+That's a little bit about myself and... let's learn together.

 [![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=jjonasramos)](https://github.com/jjonasramos)